Trump calls on Democratic senator to resign after VA pick drops out

 “Admiral Jackson is the kind of man that those in Montana would most respect and admire, and now, for no reason whatsoever, his reputation has been shattered.
 Not fair, Tester!,” Trump added.

-Jackson is a U.S. Navy rear admiral who has been physician to three presidents.
+Jackson, a U.S. Navy rear admiral who has been physician to three presidents, has categorically denied the accusations as false.
+Trump doubled down on his criticism of Tester in a tweet later on Saturday.

+“Secret Service has just informed me that Senator Jon Tester’s statements on Admiral Jackson are not true,” Trump tweeted.
+“There were no such findings.
+A horrible thing that we in D.C. must live with, just like phony Russian Collusion.
+Tester should lose race in Montana.
+Very dishonest and sick!”

 Democrats said more than 20 people, whose names they withheld, said Jackson had prescribed himself medications, got drunk at a Secret Service party, wrecked a government vehicle and once could not be reached on a work trip to provide medical treatment because he was passed out drunk in a hotel room.

 Tester had said Jackson’s nickname was “the candyman” because of his willingness to hand out prescription drugs.